Out and about or staying at home this summer? Become a citizen scientist and help Aussie invertebrates.

 Take a look out your window, what do you see?
 Maybe a magpie, some eucalypts or a wattle tree?
-Look a little closer and help us identify the overlooked animals through invertebrate citizen science projects.
+Look a little closer and help us identify the overlooked animals through invertebrate citizen science projects[Link will open in a new window].

 Often big things get recorded in species sightings, more than small things, through something called observation bias.
 This can lead to an overrepresentation of some groups of plants, animals and fungi than others.